treasurenetprotocol/treasurenet-docs/docs/assets/tat_mint/registration.md

 ## 1. Login and Registration

-Once you access the 'Production Portal', click on "Connect MetaMask" to establish a connection with your MetaMask account.
+Once you access the 'Production Portal', click on 'Connect MetaMask' to establish a connection with your MetaMask account.
 Proceed to log in, and you will be successfully registered for the first time.

 ![login_page](/img/docs/login_page.png)